Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 I had not considered using a carrot in a cookie before.
 I am so glad to have come across this recipe!
 They are so easy to make (Mashing the carrots was something Miss 2 took charge of).
 Next time I will roll the batter for a smoother cookie other than that I would not change a thing!
-They are a lovely sweet treat and did I mention dairy free?
+They are a lovely sweet treat and did I mention dairy-free?

 Bernadette @GoodieGoodieLunchbox created this recipe.

 There is certainly a lot of fruit packed into these tiny muffins!
 They are refined sugar and free and YUM!
-Please don’t be afraid of adding the ginger.
+Please don’t be afraid of adding ginger.
 While the flavour is there, it is not overpowering.
-We have made these muffins with apple instead of pear before and they still work beautifully!
+We have made these muffins with an apple instead of pear before and they still work beautifully!

 This recipe is by Julicious @Recipe Community